ska-telescope/skampi/docs/src/testing.rst

 ----------------------

 .. todo::
-    describe here our approach to handling *eference data* or other *test data* that are used by tests
+    describe here our approach to handling *reference data* or other *test data* that are used by tests

     - where are the data being stored?
     - how can they be used/referenced in test scripts?

+See resources/test_data

 .. glossary::